N3-uchimura/01_stallionScrape/README.md

    npm install
    npm start
    ```
-3. Press "Get Crops Results" button.
-4. All finished, csv file will be on desktop.
+3. All finished, csv file will be in "csv" directory.

-## Features
-+ You can change default language to English by pressing "Config" button and checkout "japanese".

 ## Author
 N3-Uchimura